Kamui Ski Area Terrain

 Kamui Ski Links is only a small resort, but it offers adequate variety to entertain most levels of skiers and boarders for at least a couple of days.
 There are a few great cruising runs from top to bottom.
 None of the on-piste terrain is particularly steep, and the bottom half of the mountain is very gentle in pitch and suited to beginners.

-This resort has a reputation for being quiet which it generally is, but occasionally there is an influx of ski school participants who form moving obstacles.
-Off the groomed runs, it is generally uncrowded with plenty of potential for fresh tracks.
+The Kamui Ski Resort has a reputation for being quiet which it generally is, but occasionally there is an influx of ski school participants who form moving obstacles, or sometimes on weekends the local Asahikawa people come out in droves.
+Off the groomed runs, it is generally uncrowded with good potential for fresh tracks, particularly in the less obvious areas.

-The main lift is a gondola, and there are 7 other lifts.
-They are fairly easy to navigate, and the only downside is that the double chair used as egress from the sidecountry is painfully slow.
+The main lift is a gondola, and there are 5 other lifts at Kamui Ski Resort.
+They are fairly easy to navigate, and the only downside is that the double chairs are painfully slow.
 On the plus side, you might appreciate the rest?
 If skiing out-of-bounds you’ll also need to keep an eye on the time for the last lift.

 Lift Tickets